Veggie and Rice Stuffed PeppersRecipe posted in: Flex Meals & Snacks, Lunches & Dinners, Main Courses, Sides

 These delicious Veggie and Rice Stuffed Peppers are super simple to make—plus, they’re surprisingly filling, making them a great guilt-free meal-time staple.

 Bell peppers get Southwestern flair when they’re filled with rice, black beans and vegetables.
-And when that base is brown rice or quinoa, the meal is even healthier and more filling.
+And when that base is brown rice, the meal is even healthier and more filling.
 Serve these stuffed beauties at your next gathering.
 Or, if you prefer a little meat in your peppers, try this loaded version, which includes ground turkey breast.

 The best part?
-This hearty dish fits perfectly into the Nutrisystem program as flex lunch for the women with one SmartCarb, one PowerFuel and two Vegetables.
-Men can top these peppers with some extra cheese or pair them with some faijta-spiced lean meat of choice!
+This hearty dish fits perfectly into the Nutrisystem weight loss plan as two SmartCarbs, one PowerFuel and two Vegetables.

-On Nutrisystem, Count As: 1 SmartCarb, 1 PowerFuel and about 2 Vegetables
+On Nutrisystem, Count As: 2 SmartCarbs, 1 PowerFuel and 2 Vegetables

 - 2 medium red bell peppers